fastai/fastai_old/DEVELOPERS.md

 == Project Build

+=== Development Install

+For working with the project files while being able to edit them:

+    python setup.py develop

+or

+    pip install -e .

+=== Build Source distribution / Source Release

+* provides metadata + source files

+needed for installing

+    python setup.py sdist

+=== Build Built Distribution

+* provides metadata + pre-built files

+only need to be moved (usually by pip) to the correct locations on the target system

+    python setup.py bdist

+=== Build Wheel

+* this is a Built Distribution

+It's a ZIP-format archive with .whl extension

+    {distribution}-{version}(-{build tag})?-{python tag}-{abi tag}-{platform tag}.whl

+    python setup.py bdist_wheel

+To build all the requirements wheels (not needed for the release):

+    pip wheel . -w dist

 === Creating requirements.txt file by analyzing the code base

 We will use 2 tools, each not finding all packages, but together they get it mostly right.
 So we run both and combine their results.